SPN 1569 Check Engine Light - Safe to Drive Home?

 The Root Cause (And Quick Solution)

-Your SPN 1569 FMI 31 code is the engine control module (ECM) triggering an engine protection monitoring mode, typically related to aftertreatment system irregularities.
+That SPN 1569 code flashing on your RV dashboard is either a simple sensor glitch you can reset in minutes or a serious aftertreatment problem that could strand you — here's how to tell the difference.
 Since this appeared after your SCR and NOx sensor replacement, the most likely culprit is incomplete system calibration or adaptation procedures that weren't performed after the installation.

 Quick fix: Return to the shop that did the work and request they perform the complete SCR system relearn/adaptation procedure using proper diagnostic software.
 This typically takes under an hour and should resolve both the SPN 1569 and SPN 411 codes.